Surantih: Amenities and social infrastructure

-The commercial center of this Surantih, Pasar Surantih, is situated about 1 km from the coastline, and it was about 30 km from the most remote village, namely Langgai, in Bukit Barisan region.
+The commercial center of Surantih, Pasar Surantih, is situated about 1 km from the coastline, and it was about 30 km from the most remote village, namely Langgai, in Bukit Barisan region.
 It actually lies along/parallel to the coastline.

 With the economic progression, and helped by government spending, some modern facilities have been built in Surantih.
 It had access to electricity in the early 1980s.
 In the late 1980s, the residents for the first time received television broadcasts.
 Telecommunication service, a fixed line phone infrastructure, was extended to this small town in early 2000.
 With rapidly expanding cellular communication investment and technology, one now could enjoy some coverage of cellular phone service.

 Education facilities have also improved.
 Since the establishment of the first junior high school in late 70s/early 80s, the government has built another junior school in the inland area.
 A senior high school was also built in early 2000 which allows locals to finish the first 12 years of basic education without leaving their village for the district's capital.

 There is one health clinic with one doctor/general practitioner and several nurses.
-There are 10-15 mosques and surau (small mosque/chapel) across the Surantih.
+There are 10-15 mosques and surau (small mosque/chapel) across Surantih.
 The two biggest ones are in Pasar Surantih.
 A football field which hosts other sports and social activities, such as concerts or movies, is situated 200m-300m from Pasar Surantih market.
 Two or three small restaurants can be found in Pasar Surantih that serve Padang cuisine.
 Small stalls selling food or traditional cakes can be found in or around the wet market.
 Two local “cafés” are other places to get traditional cakes (e.g. onde-onde, lapek bugih, lemang, etc.), drinks (coconut drink is a must here).
 These local cafes/warungs are open till midnight, located in the main street, just the opposite of the wet market.

 There is no hotel or hostel, but there is a local shop owner who allows people to stay at the second storey of his house for two thousand Rupiah (e.g. US$1 or 2).
 Visitors with no relatives or acquaintances normally sleep in or near the mosque, although non-Moslems are not allowed to enter the mosque.